fmidev/WRF_installation/README.md

 Before starting, please check:

-- **CPU**: WRF cab run on one core but works best with multiple cores
+- **CPU**: WRF can run on one core but works best with multiple cores
 - **Disk Space**:
   - 100 GB for geographical data
   - 100-200 GB for model files (varies with domain size)